-- Assesses, and prioritises and ensures review in the appropriate clinic/MDT forum for GP and inter-departmental referrals and deals correctly with inappropriate referrals - Assesses new and review patients using a structured history and a focused clinical examination to perform a full clinical assessment, elicits and synthesises input from other members of the MDT and determines the appropriate plan of action, explains it to the patient and carries out the plan - Carries out syllabus-defined practical investigations or procedures within the out-patient setting - Adapts approach to accommodate all channels of communication (e.g. interpreter, sign language), communicates using language understandable to the patient, and demonstrates communication skills with particular regard to breaking bad news.
-Appropriately involves relatives and friends - Takes co-morbidities into account - Requests appropriate investigations, does not investigate when not necessary, and interprets results of investigations in context - Selects patients with urgent conditions who should be admitted from clinic managed urgently - Manages potentially difficult or challenging interpersonal situations, including breaking bad news and complaints - Completes all required documentation - Makes good use of time - Uses consultation to emphasise health promotion
+- Assesses and prioritises GP and inter-departmental referrals and deals correctly with inappropriate referrals - Assesses new and review patients using a structured history and a focused clinical examination to perform a full clinical assessment, and determines the appropriate plan of action, explains it to the patient and carries out the plan - Carries out syllabus-defined practical investigations or procedures within the outpatient setting - Adapts approach to accommodate all channels of communication (e.g. interpreter, sign language), communicates using language understandable to the patient, and demonstrates communication skills with particular regard to breaking bad news.
+Appropriately involves relatives and friends - Takes co-morbidities into account - Requests appropriate investigations, does not investigate when not necessary, and interprets results of investigations in context - Selects patients with urgent conditions who should be admitted from clinic - Manages potentially difficult or challenging interpersonal situations, including breaking bad news and complaints - Completes all required documentation - Makes good use of time - Uses consultation to emphasise health promotion